Tips for buying in a rising market

 Make sure you are organised!
 In a hot market it can be important to act quickly and if you’re still working out the finer details you will find yourself the underdog.

-- ensure you have your your finance approved and you know what your limit is.
-Take into account any renovating costs you might need to account for too.
+- ensure you have your your finance approved and you know what your limit is and remember to take into account any renovating costs.
 Any offers you make will be a lot more attractive to vendors if they are not subject to any conditions (such as your finance approval)